ni/VireoSDK/Documents/Coding Guidelines.md

 - Some C was used to bootstrap Vireo before LabVIEW could directly target it.
 When possible covert that C to G. See Rule 1.

 - For token constants use #defines for C string literals, not character literals.
 This helps with token concatenation, and helps pave the way for multibyte UTF-8 code points.

-- Doxygen notation is used for documentation generation